adioshun/gitBook_DeepDrive/paper2014-depthmap-prediction.md

 This focuses attention on the spatial relations within a scene ratherthan general scale, and is particularly apt for applications such as 3D modeling, where the model is often rescaled during post processing.

-In this paper we present a new approach for estimating depth from a single image.
+### 1. 3 제안 방식

-We directly regress on the depth using a neural network with two components: one that first estimates the global structure of the scene, then a second that refines it using local information.
+- We directly regress on the depth using a neural network with two components:
+	- one that first estimates the global structure of the scene,
+	- a second that refines it using local information.

-The network is trained using a loss that explicitly accounts for depth relations between pixel locations, in addition to pointwise error.
+- The network is trained using a **loss** that explicitly accounts for depth relations between pixel locations, in addition to pointwise error.

 Our system achieves state-of-the art estimation rates on NYU Depth and KITTI, as wellas improved qualitative outputs.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc0MjA5MTY4OV19
+eyJoaXN0b3J5IjpbOTgyOTM2OTI5XX0=
 -->